Willian-A/atlas-frontend/README.md

 ### `Description:`

-This is a study repository for the remake of my final high school project.
+That's a remake of my final high school project.

 ### `What the project is about?`